kaBeech/tensort/README.md

 <!-- As with Bubblesort, Exchangesort will perform three iterations over a 3-element -->
 <!-- list, with the final iteration being redundant. -->

-Here are the results of runnitng Exchangesort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time:
+Here are the results of running Exchangesort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time: